sketchplugins/plugin-directory/README.md

 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.
 - [Colors Manager](https://github.com/fbmore/Colors-Manager-Sketch-Plugin), by Francesco Bertocci: Import, Export and Update Sketch Color Variables to and from Color Tokens.
 - [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
 Share context with your linguists, get early feedback about each market and preview the design in all languages.
-- [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
 - [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
 It empowers designers to design, present and share beautiful user flow diagrams that tell a story.
 - [Artboard Multi Scale](https://github.com/weibeld/artboard-multi-scale), by Daniel Weibel: Scale an Artboard to multiple dimensions at once.
 - [Excel Content Sync](https://github.com/wousser/SketchExcelContentSync), by Wouter Bron: